Living well with dementia

 Dementia volunteer friendships

 It’s normal to feel lonely sometimes.
 However, if you don’t have people around you, or find it hard to stay in touch, you may start to feel lonely more often.
-Loneliness can make you feel less like doing things, which can make you feel more isolated.
+Loneliness can make you feel less like doing things, which can make you feel even more isolated.
 We can match you with a volunteer friend (befriender) who knows and understands dementia.

 Befriending